kris48k/game-of-life/README.md

 3. You can either manually go through each generation step.
 For that press 'Next Generation' button.
 Or you can generate new generation each second, buy pressing "Autogenerate" button.
 4. You can always switch between manual and auto generation.
 5. On the left side you will see the logs: how long each iteration have taken.
+6. The game ends, when generation repeated, or all cells extinct.

 # Performance issues